nroggendorff/flip-fluids/README.md

 - Build the debug.dll files automatically

-Feel free to customize the Dockerfile to suit your specific requirements, and if you make an improvement that'll help the community, see [CONTRIBUTE.md](./CONTRIBUTING.md).
+Feel free to customize the Dockerfile to suit your specific requirements, and if you make an improvement that'll help the community, see the [CONTRIBUTING documentation](./CONTRIBUTING.md).